vitercik/ai4algs_25/project.md

 ---

-## Final paper: Writing & completeness (10 pts)
+### Final paper: Writing & completeness (10 pts)

-> ### Reference integrity
-> **Any hallucinated reference ⇒ 0/10 for this section.**
-> “Hallucinated” includes any citation that cannot be verified or misrepresents bibliographic details (incorrect title, author list, venue, or year).
-> Citing arXiv is fine, but if the paper appeared in a conference/journal, it's preferable to cite the conference/journal version.
+**Any hallucinated reference will result in 0 out of 10 points for this section.** “Hallucinated” includes any citation that cannot be verified or misrepresents bibliographic details (incorrect title, author list, venue, or year).
+Citing arXiv is fine, but if the paper appeared in a conference/journal, it's preferable to cite the conference/journal version.

-#### Structure & formatting (2 pts)
+**Structure & formatting (2 pts)**

 | Score | Description |
 |---:|---|